MCFpy/mcf/docs/core_6.md

 	* Regulates font size for legends varying from 1 (very small) to 7 (very large).
 The default is 2.

 - <a id="_int_max_cats_cont_vars"><strong>_int_max_cats_cont_vars</strong></a>
 	* Regulates if continuous variables are discretized.
 The smaller the admissible cardenality, the faster the computation.
 By default the functionality is not used.
+The default is 50.

 - <a id="_int_max_save_values"><strong>_int_max_save_values</strong></a>
 	* Save value of x only if it is smaller than 50 (continuous variables).